 Due to/Due from accounting allows you to track funds owed between companies.
 Billing and Payable transactions are created from one company to another.
 This article describes how to best record Inter-company Due to/Due from so the transactions can be identified for elimination in a consolidation.

-Recommendations for Due to/Due from
+Record Inter-Company Due to/Due from

-- Setup each company as an Account
+- Set up each company as an Account.

-- Each transaction would result in 1 billing and 1 payable
+- Each transaction would result in 1 billing and 1 payable.

 - For Billing transactions: